Lively (company)

 Lively (stylized as Live!y, and known before 2021 as GreatCall) is a connected health technology company based in the United States of America.

 Since 2018, the company has been a subsidiary of electronics retailer Best Buy.
 Lively offers health and safety products and services for older adults, including mobile devices, cellular service, mobile apps and a wearable device.
 The company provides US-wide cellular service as a mobile virtual network operator (MVNO) through the Verizon Wireless network.
 The Lively Smart phone requires a data plan at an additional fee and those data services begin with a nominal fee and increases with options.

 History

 GreatCall was founded in 2005 by Arlene Harris to provide aging adults with accessible technology and services.
 In the same year, the company launched the original Jitterbug phone.

 In 2009, the company launched Live Nurse (now Urgent Care).
 In partnership with FONEMED, it provides customers with access to registered nurses 24 hours a day.

+Also in 2009, the company acquired Massachusetts-based venture MobiWatch, Inc., for its mobile Personal Emergency Response (mPERS) intellectual property.

 In 2011, GreatCall added the app MedCoach, which provides daily medication management.

 That same year, it introduced the 5Star Urgent Response (now known as GreatCall Splash), a mobile Personal Emergency Response System device, along with 5Star Medical Alert System, which uses GPS technology and advanced location analysis to connect users with emergency certified 5Star Agents.